Follow the oak-lined shore of Loch Lomond and climb up on to Craigie Fort, a magnificent viewpoint overlooking the loch, its islands and Ben Lomond.

 After a short stretch the path reaches the main road.
 Cross the road with care to continue to follow the path running parallel on the far side, heading to the right.
 From the path you are rewarded with your first views across the loch.

 The path climbs up onto the wooded promontory of Craigie Fort.
-Keep right at the junction to reach the summit where an iron-age fort once stood.
-Little remains today except for the stunning views of Loch Lomond.
+Keep right at the junction to reach the summit.
 Continue to follow the West Highland Way down the other side.

 The path continues down to the shores of Loch Lomond.
 Here the West Highland Way continues northwards along the shore.
 To return to Balmaha turn left.
 The path heads round the bottom of the promontory, crossing first a bridge and then following a path cut from the rock right on the edge of the water.
 Looking out across the water you will see just offshore Inchcailloch island.
 The path passes a small jetty, turn left along the lane to return to the main road in the village.
 Turn right along the road to head back to the car park.